nelson6e65/datatables.net-translations/README.md

 ## Usage
 Just follow instructions in [DataTables manual](http://datatables.net/manual/i18n).

-Translations files are located under `default` directory, named following [ISO 639-1 code namming standard](http://www.loc.gov/standards/iso639-2/php/code_list.php) and using `.json` extension.
+Translations files named following [ISO 639-1 code namming standard](http://www.loc.gov/standards/iso639-2/php/code_list.php) and using `.json` extension.
-So, for example, Spanish language file is `default/es.json`.
+So, for example, default Spanish language file is `default/es.json`.

 That is the file you will use in the `language.url` option: